“What is a hack, exactly? And what’s the difference between a hack and a data breach?”

 Examples of a hack

 A hack can be as simple as the takeover of a social media account.
-For example, Vevo’s YouTube account was recently hacked, and the hackers deleted the most-viewed YouTube upload of all time: Luis Fonsi’s “Despacito,” which had garnered over 5 billion views on Vevo’s channel (it has since been re-uploaded, below).
+For example, Vevo’s YouTube account was hacked, and the hackers deleted the most-viewed YouTube upload of all time: Luis Fonsi’s “Despacito,” which had garnered over 5 billion views on Vevo’s channel (it was quickly re-uploaded, thank goodness).